hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 ##### Final Thoughts
 For quickly trying to get things up and running when you're struggling, always start by forcing the stream quality to `Low`.
 From there, experiment with the options to tune it to your environment.

+### Self-Healing and Camera Restarts

+HBUP includes a self-healing feature that monitors camera connectivity.
+If a camera's livestream API connection continuously times out over an extended period, HBUP will attempt to restart the camera to restore functionality.
+This behavior is:

+  * **Conservative**: Restarts only occur after sustained, repeated failures - not for occasional timeouts or brief network issues.
+  * **Logged**: Any restart will be logged so you can see when it occurs.
+  * **Configurable**: You can disable self-healing per-device using the `Device.SelfHealing` feature option if you prefer manual control.

+If you're seeing frequent camera restarts, this may indicate an underlying issue with your network, the camera firmware, or the Protect controller.
+Check your Homebridge logs for patterns.

+### Tamper Detection

+Protect cameras with tamper detection capability (currently AI and G6 series) can have their tamper status reflected in HomeKit.
+Tamper detection must first be enabled in the Protect webUI under Recording Settings for the camera - HBUP will then expose this status in HomeKit.
+You can view the tamper status by opening the detail view of the camera's motion sensor.

+Unlike Protect sensors which maintain a persistent tampered state, cameras only log tamper events.
+To clear a tamper event:

+  * Disable and re-enable tamper detection in the Protect webUI, or
+  * Restart HBUP.